 The Creeping Charlie Houseplant is a lush succulent variety that grows plenty of leaves.
-This plant is from the Urticaceae family and is often grown indoors.
-It can also be grown outdoors as a groundcover, but most growers considered it to be a weed.
+Pilea nummulariifolia belongs to the Urticaceae family and is often grown indoors.
+It can also be grown outdoors as a groundcover, but most growers consider it a weed.

-The Creeping Charlie Houseplant, otherwise called Swedish Ivy, is often found in the Caribbean or some areas in South America.
+Creeping Charlie, otherwise called Swedish Ivy, is found in the Caribbean and South America.

 The crinkled green leaves with sunken veins and different sizes add depth to this creeping perennial.
 It will look attractive in hanging baskets as the long, leafy vines cascade downwards.